gaphor/gaphor/docs/coffee_machine_concept.md

 - Water Supply
 - Customer

-Each block represents a key concept within the coffee shop domain, and the containment relationship is used between the domain and the blocks to show that they are part of the domain.
+Each block in the Block Definition Diagram (bdd) represents a key concept within the coffee shop domain, and the containment relationship is used between the domain and the blocks to show that they are part of the domain.